IntrepidPursuits/thread-group-ios/README.md

 ##### Compiling and Building the app.

   - Make sure the IoTivity repository shares the same base directory as the iOS commissioning app
+  - Make sure you've checked out the `intrepid-develop-ios` branch of the `thread-comm-iotivity` repository
-    - this ensures that the MeshCop framework can reference the correct files
+    - this ensures that the MeshCop framework can reference the correct files before the branches are correctly merged
   - Run `pod install`
   - The iOS commissioning app should now build.
 It may take some time because of the dependency on IoTivity.